 Please apply this guidance in the review and approval of FY 2015 plans, which are due Aug.
 15, 2014.
 Please share this guidance with your state agencies.

 Annual Outreach Plans

-State outreach plans for each fiscal year are due by August 15 of the prior year.
-To ensure plans are approved and implemented at the start of each Federal fiscal year (October 1), FNS encourages state agencies to:
+State outreach plans for each fiscal year are due by Aug.
+15 of the prior year.
+To ensure plans are approved and implemented at the start of each federal fiscal year (Oct.
+1), FNS encourages state agencies to: